List of Days of Our Lives characters introduced in the 2010s: Sheila Watkins

 Sheila Watkins was played by Tionne Watkins from November 2016 to January 2017, and again from September 2017 to November 2017.
-She returned to the role in September 2018.
+She returned to the role in September 2018 and made a brief appearance in April 2020.
 Sheila and her friend Coco are prison inmates who harass Hope Brady in prison.
 They also attempt to intimidate any new inmates, but Hope protects them while she is protected by Chille.
 Sheila and Coco realize they will never be able to get to Hope with Chille there, so they kill Chille by stabbing her in the chest.
 The duo later attacks Hope in her cell and stabs her, but she survives and is admitted to the prison hospital.
 Hope intended to fight back against them, but Hattie helped her escape, so they attacked her and put her in the hospital.

 In September 2017, Sheila is released from Statesville.
 Adrienne Johnson convinces her to go to the Kiriakis mansion and give a letter to Justin Kiriakis.
 Everyone believes Adrienne is Bonnie Lockhart, but Sheila decides to humour "Bonnie", and soon finds out she was telling the truth when she comes face to face with Bonnie, who is staying at the mansion.
 Sheila is persuaded to keep quiet by accepting payment from Bonnie and takes a job as a maid at the Kiriakis mansion.
 Sheila reconnects with her old friend Eli Grant, and eventually flees town when Bonnie is exposed.

 Sheila returns in late 2018 to help Bonnie when she is arrested.
 Sheila brings Bonnie's assumed daughter with Lucas as a way for Bonnie to get out of prison.
-Sheila doesn't believe Bonnie's claim that the child belongs to her and Lucas.
+Sheila does not believe Bonnie's claim that the child belongs to her and Lucas.

 Holly Jonas

-Holly Fay Jonas is the biological daughter of Nicole Walker and Daniel Jonas, but was carried by Chloe Lane, who didn't reveal Holly's biological parents until after her birth.
+Holly Fay Jonas is the biological daughter of Nicole Walker and Daniel Jonas, but was carried by Chloe Lane, who did not reveal Holly's biological parents until after her birth.
 Chloe was implanted with the embryo after Daniel's death.
+Holly is also the surrogate daughter of Eric Brady given he raised her as his own daughter and she called him dad once.

-She was born on December 21, 2016, delivered by her mother Nicole.
+She was born on December 21, 2016, delivered by her mother Nicole. a grueling custody battle over Holly went on between Nicole and Chloe until the latter decide to give her to Nicole.
+In 2023, Holly was aged up to a teenager who is infatuated with Johnny DiMera.
+Later, it's revealed she is a drug addict and when she overdoses at a New Year's Eve party, Tate Black is mistakenly arrested as the one who gave her the drugs.
+After being in a coma for months, Holly awakens and she eventually comes clean about her addition to free Tate and clear his name.
+They soon grow closer, but Tate' mom, Theresa Donovan, wants him to have nothing to do with her because of her bad influence, a sentiment shared with Brady, Nicole and EJ, her current step-father.
+However, the two continue their relationship in secret despite others knowing.